 The quality of Ukrainian tech skills is recognized across the world and acknowledged by many industry awards.
-The country is in the top 20 in the A. T. Kearney Services Location Index; it was named Offshoring Destination of the year by GSA; more and more Ukrainian companies are listed in Global Outsourcing 100 by IAOP; a lot of companies are included into Software 500, Inc. 5000 and other industry ratings.
+The country is in the top 20 in the A. T. Kearney Services Location Index; it was named Offshoring Destination of the year by GSA; more and more Ukrainian IT outsourcing companies are listed in Global Outsourcing 100 by IAOP; a lot of vendors are included in Software 500, Inc. 5000, and other industry ratings.

 So what is happening in the Ukrainian IT market today?
 What are the key forces driving Ukraine to the foreground of the global tech scene?
 Discover this and more about 'the country that codes' in a special report prepared by N-iX.

 N-iX is a leading Eastern European software development service company with over 1,000 tech experts.
 Founded and based in Ukraine, we have always taken an active part in the promotion and development of the Ukrainian IT industry, investing in education, tech communities, infrastructure projects, and more.
 Contact us, if you would like to partner with a Ukrainian tech company or have any questions not covered in this research.

 The main goal of our research was to bring together all the available information about the Ukrainian software development market to help various market players make informed business decisions.
 It should be of use to: